yi-ji/NeteaseMusicAbroad/README.md

 Prerequisites: <br/>
 1. Download this folder and do not change file names.
-2. Install Python package [Twisted](https://github.com/twisted/twisted) and PyQuery.
+2. Install Python package [Twisted](https://github.com/twisted/twisted), requests and PyQuery by `pip`.
 You may also need to update pyOpenSSL or use a older version of Twisted.

 Everytime before you launch NeteaseMusic:<br/>
 Just enter the folder and double-click "NeteaseMusicHelper".
 See the success info and then be free to close it, enjoy your music.